w3f/polkadot-spec/docs/chapter-anv.md

 $$

 where
-- ${M}$ is an array of upward messages ([Definition 137](chapter-anv#defn-upward-message)), ${u}$, interpreted by the relay chain itself.
+- ${M}$ is an array of upward messages ([Definition -def-num-ref-](chapter-anv#defn-upward-message)), ${u}$, interpreted by the relay chain itself.

-- ${H}$ is an array of outbound horizontal messages ([Definition 139](chapter-anv#defn-outbound-hrmp-message)), ${z}$, interpreted by other parachains.
+- ${H}$ is an array of outbound horizontal messages ([Definition -def-num-ref-](chapter-anv#defn-outbound-hrmp-message)), ${z}$, interpreted by other parachains.

-- ${R}$ is an *Option* type ([Definition 190](id-cryptography-encoding#defn-option-type)) which can contain a parachain Runtime update.
+- ${R}$ is an *Option* type ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) which can contain a parachain Runtime update.
 The new Runtime code is an array of bytes.

-- ${h}$ is the head data ([Definition 133](chapter-anv#defn-head-data)) produced as a result of execution of the parachain specific logic.
+- ${h}$ is the head data ([Definition -def-num-ref-](chapter-anv#defn-head-data)) produced as a result of execution of the parachain specific logic.

-- ${P}$ is the PoV block ([Definition 132](chapter-anv#defn-para-block)).
+- ${P}$ is the PoV block ([Definition -def-num-ref-](chapter-anv#defn-para-block)).

-- ${p}$ is an unsigned 32-bit integer indicating the number of processed downward messages ([Definition 138](chapter-anv#defn-downward-message)).
+- ${p}$ is an unsigned 32-bit integer indicating the number of processed downward messages ([Definition -def-num-ref-](chapter-anv#defn-downward-message)).

 - ${w}$ is an unsigned 32-bit integer indicating the mark up to which all inbound HRMP messages have been processed by the parachain.

 ## 8.2.
 Candidate Backing {#sect-candidate-backing}

 The Polkadot validator receives an arbitrary number of parachain candidates with associated proofs from untrusted collators.
-The assigned validators of each parachain ([Definition 136](chapter-anv#defn-validator-groups)) must verify and select a specific quantity of the proposed candidates and issue those as backable candidates to its peers.
+The assigned validators of each parachain ([Definition -def-num-ref-](chapter-anv#defn-validator-groups)) must verify and select a specific quantity of the proposed candidates and issue those as backable candidates to its peers.
 A candidate is considered backable when at least 2/3 of all assigned validators have issued a *Valid* statement about that candidate, as described in [Section 8.2.1](chapter-anv#sect-candidate-statements).
 Validators can retrieve information about assignments via the Runtime APIs [Section C.9.2](chap-runtime-api#sect-rt-api-validator-groups) respectively [Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores).

 ### 8.2.1.
 Statements {#sect-candidate-statements}

-The assigned validator checks the validity of the proposed parachains blocks ([Section 8.3](chapter-anv#sect-candidate-validation)) and issues *Valid* statements ([Definition 102](chapter-anv#defn-statement)) to its peers if the verification succeeded.
+The assigned validator checks the validity of the proposed parachains blocks ([Section 8.3](chapter-anv#sect-candidate-validation)) and issues *Valid* statements ([Definition -def-num-ref-](chapter-anv#defn-statement)) to its peers if the verification succeeded.
 Broadcasting failed verification as *Valid* statements is a slashable offense.
 The validator must only issue one *Seconded* statement, based on an arbitrary metric, which implies an explicit vote for a candidate to be included in the relay chain.

 This protocol attempts to produce as many backable candidates as possible, but does not attempt to determine a final candidate for inclusion.
 Once a parachain candidate has been seconded by at least one other validator and enough Valid statements have been issued about that candidate to meet the 2/3 quorum, the candidate is ready to be included in the relay chain ([Section 8.2.2](chapter-anv#sect-candidate-inclusion)).

-The validator issues validity statements votes in form of a validator protocol message ([Definition 114](chapter-anv#net-msg-validator-protocol-message)).
+The validator issues validity statements votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)).

 ###### Definition -def-num- Statement {#defn-statement}